tinacms/tina.io/content/docs/tinacms-package.md

 ## `staticRequest`

-Since TinaCMS only supports Next.js sites using Static Site Generation, `staticRequest` is all you need to handle data fetching:
+Since TinaCMS currently only supports Next.js sites using Static Site Generation, `staticRequest` is all you need to handle data fetching:

 ```tsx
 // pages/posts/[filename].js